ItsTauTvyDas/ModernWaystones/README.md

 ## Features:
 - Custom craftable waystone.
-- Renamable waystones.
+- Renamable waystones with a nametag.
-- Everything is pretty much configurable (except dialog looks like widths of buttons).
+- Very configurable, player and server-wise!
+To access your waystone (as a player) settings, shift and right-click on any waystone.
+- BEDROCK SUPPORT!
+It uses floodgate API, so be sure to have that plugin installed.
+- Some redstone activation is implemented.
 - Uses minecraft's new dialog system.
-  - For bedrock, forms are used but since they are limited, features like sorting are cut down a lot.
+  - For bedrock, forms are used but since they are limited, features like manual sorting are cut down.
-- **Bedrock support** (soon).
 - Customizable sounds when waystone is placed, broken or when a player is teleporting to it.
 - Sort waystones listing by either name, when it was made, player's name or manually (by moving them yourself!).
 - Player waystone settings — change waystones numbering, hide coordinates, attributes visibility, waystone button width or columns.